Jira integration

 When created, launch data will either come from the Jira issue (data mapping table) or from the template.
 Some fields clash between the two sources, here’s the import logic:

-Summary | The summary section will consist of both the template and the Jira issue summaries.
-After creation, the summary section will remain in sync with the Jira issue description, whenever a change is made. |
+After creation, the summary section will remain in sync with the Jira issue description, whenever a change is made.

-Labels | Labels will be added from both the Jira issue and the template.
 After creation, labels coming from Jira will sync as per the above mapping.
-Labels coming from the template will not be impacted. |
+Labels coming from the template will not be impacted.

-Stages | Stages will consist of both template stages and Jira statuses.
-These stages can be reordered and recategorised into the correct Luna category in Settings >> Stage management |
+Stages will consist of both template stages and Jira statuses.
+These stages can be reordered and recategorised into the correct Luna category in Settings >> Stage management

 What launch fields do you import/sync with Jira?